 It’s like déjà vu all over again, so please stop us if you’ve heard this before.
 The release of the movie has been delayed.
 Yes, COVID strikes again.
 Minions 2: The Rise of Gru was originally scheduled to hit movie theaters in the United States on July 3, 2020.
 Internationally it was to arrive a week earlier.
-But on March 19 of this year, Illumination announced that yes indeed, they were going to delay the release due to the COVID-19 pandemic.
+But on March 19 of 2020, Illumination announced that yes indeed, they were going to delay the release due to the COVID-19 pandemic.

 Their reason for the delay was twofold.
 One was because movie theaters went dark and secondly, because of the pandemic, Illumination was forced to close down Illumination Mac Guff, which is where they were completing the animation for the film.
 So at the time, the film wasn’t even finished.
 A few weeks later, Illumination came out with another announcement stating the Minions sequel was now scheduled for a July 2, 2021 release.
 This date bumps another planned sequel, Sing 2, to a December 2021 date.

 Now, Minions 2 has been delayed a whole year again.
 The film is scheduled for a July 1, 2022 theatrical release date.

 Until that time, check out the Minions 2: The Rise of Gru trailer.
 It may not hold you over until next summer, but it sure will get you in the mood for some Gru and Minion fun.